Bernard Moss

-Bernard Moss (born July 26, 1937 in Brooklyn) is a virologist at the National Institute of Allergy and Infectious Diseases, part of the United States National Institutes of Health.
+Bernard Moss (born July 26, 1937) is a virologist at the National Institute of Allergy and Infectious Diseases, part of the United States National Institutes of Health.
 He is the Chief of the NIAID Laboratory of Viral Diseases and of the NIAID Genetic Engineering Section.
 He is known for his work on poxviruses.

 Career

 Moss received his bachelor's degree in biology in 1957 from New York University, his M.D. in 1961 from the New York University School of Medicine, and his Ph.D. in biochemistry from the Massachusetts Institute of Technology.
 He joined NIAID in 1966 and became Chief of the Laboratory of Viral Diseases in 1984.

 In addition to his NIAID position, Moss is an adjunct professor at George Washington University and the University of Maryland.